 “I was VERY disappointed.
 Not only did they not work.. they smelled terrible,” said another customer.

-The extensive research we’ve done has shown if there is a certain part of a diet product or weight loss system that is especially bothersome (dangerous ingredients, unpleasant taste, negative user feedback) the chances of prolonged success are not good.
-In other words, if Mini Thins do cause a lot of negative user feedback, this could be a serious issue.
+The extensive research we’ve done has shown if there is a certain part of a diet product or weight-loss system that is especially bothersome (questionable ingredients, unpleasant taste, negative user feedback) the chances of prolonged success are not good.
+In other words, if Mini Thins do cause a lot of upset customers, this could be a serious issue.

-Here at DietSpotlight, we prefer to see documented clinical research that supports the product and its ingredients.
+Here at DietSpotlight, we prefer to see documented clinical research that supports the product.
 Unfortunately we could not locate any published science pertaining to Mini Thins, though some of the more common ingredients have been tested and shown to increase energy and, potentially, spark metabolism.
 But, you also have to look at the potential side effects.

 Now the moment you’ve been waiting for: our bottom line on Mini Thins.
-Well, we appreciate that Mini Thins contain some herbal ingredients and this product is easy to obtain online.
-On the other hand, we have some reservations about Mini Thins because this product is not backed by any actual science.
-Furthermore, we’re concerned about the dangerous ingredient used in this supplement and all of the negative user feedback we found on the web.
+Well, we appreciate that it contain some herbal ingredients and this product is easy to obtain online.
+On the other hand, we have some reservations because it is not backed by any actual science.
+Furthermore, we’re concerned about certain aspects of the formula and negative user reviews.